20 Best Cities to Visit on a Cruise to Spain

 Plaza de Maria Pita, the main city square, is dominated by the monumental building of the City Hall, La Coruna, Spain

-Plaza de Maria Pita, the main city square, is dominated by the monumental building of the City Hall
+Plaza de Maria Pita, the main city square, is dominated by the monumental building of the City Hall.

 The Octopus sculpture and the Tower of Hercules in the distance, La Coruna, Spain

-The Octopus sculpture and the Tower of Hercules in the distance
+The Octopus sculpture and the Tower of Hercules in the distance.

-What to visit in La Coruña port?
+Things to do in La Coruña

-The iconic landmark and symbol of La Coruña is the Tower of Hercules, an ancient Roman lighthouse still in use since the 2nd century A.D. and a UNESCO World Heritage Site.
 According to Greek mythology, the hero Hercules fought against the fearsome giant Geryon for three days and three nights on the site, and after he defeated him, Hercules ordered that a city be built on the battlefield place.

 Tower of Hercules, La Coruna, Galicia, Spain